WPIRoboticsEngineering/RobotInterfaceBoard/README.md

 This error comes from different versions of eclipse fighting over the ```$HOME/.eclipse/``` folder.
 This folder is where the passwords and keys are stored, however other newer copies of Eclipse use a slightly different format.
 The two copies fight over control of htat folder.
 To fix the problem close all copies of Eclipse/Sloeber and then erase that folder.
 Open Sloeber again and password storage will begin working.

-### I logged in with my credentials but its not working (and i have 2fa enabled on my GitHub account)
+### I logged in with my credentials but it's not working (and I have 2fa enabled on my GitHub account)

-YOu need to generate a token and use that in place of a password when storing credentials in Sloeber.
+You need to generate a token and use that in place of a password when storing credentials in Sloeber.

 For instructions on creating a token see: https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line